What is ficl?

 dividing by zero (6.1.0100 */, 6.1.0110 */MOD, 6.1.0230 /, 6.1.0240 /MOD, 6.1.1561 FM/MOD, 6.1.1890 MOD, 6.1.2214 SM/REM, 6.1.2370 UM/MOD, 8.6.1.1820 M*/);

 Results are target procesor dependent.
-Generally, Ficl makes no check for divide-by-zero.
-The target processor will probably throw an exception. -
+Usually, Ficl makes no check for divide-by-zero.
+The target processor will throw an exception. -

 insufficient data-stack space or return-stack space (stack overflow);